apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

     // Do not allocate new allocations on the node.
     DRAIN_NODE = 0;

-    // Decomission node, it will immediately stop allocations on the same
+    // Decomission node, it will immediately stop allocations on the node and
-    // node and move the node from schedulable lists.
+    // remove the node from schedulable lists.
     DECOMISSION = 1;

     // From Draining state to SCHEDULABLE state.